bongiozzo/musica_mustdie/output/band_theprodigy.md

 # The Prodigy

-Дискография
+## Дискография

-"Experience" 1992, Industrial
+### "Experience" 1992, Industrial

+1. Jericho
+2. Music Reach (1/2/3/4)
+3. Wind It Up
+4. Your Love (Remix)
+5. Hyperspeed (G-Force Part II)
+6. Charly (Trip Into Drum & Bass Version)
+7. Out Of Space
+8. Everybody In The Place (155 And Rising)
+9. Weather Experience
+10.Fire (Sunrise Version)
+11.Ruff In The Jungle Bizness
+12.Death Of The Prodigy Dancers (Live)

+Leeroy
+Liam
+Keith
+Maxim
+All Trax Were Written, Produced, Engineered & Recorded By Liam Howlett At Earthbound Studios.

+(P)(C) 1992 ELEKTRA Records

+### "Music for the Jilted Generation" 1994, Industrial

+1. Intro
+2. Break & Enter
+3. Their Law (Featuring Pop Will Eat Itself)
+4. Full Throttle
+5. Voodoo People
+6. Speedway (Theme From Fastlane)
+7. The Heat (The Energy)
+8. Poison
+9. No Good (Start The Dance)
+10.One Love (Edit)
+The Narcotic Suite:
+11.3 Kilos
+12.Skylined
+13.Claustrophobic Shine

+(P)(C) 1994

+### "Music for the Voodoo Crew" 1996, Industrial

+1. Break And Enter
+2. Voodoo People
+3. Rhythm Of Life
+4. Poison
+5. Out Of Space
+6. Their Law
+7. Sky Lined
+8. Rock'N'Roll
+9. Rhythm Of Life
+10.G-Force
+11.Manic Reach
+12.Fire
+13.Your Love
+14.Death Of The Prodigy
+15.Intro
+16.Voodoo People
+17.Rhythm Of Life
+18.Poison

+Tracks 1-9 New Trinity Centre Bristol 21.04.95.
+Tracks 10-14 Waterfornt Horwich 24.04.92.
+Tracks 15-18 Zap Club Brighton 09.09.94.

+(P)(C) 1996 BIG KAHUNA MUSIC

+### "Everybody in the Place / Selected Mixes" 1997, Industrial

+1. One Love (Johnny L. Remix)
+2. No Good (Start The Dance) (Bad For You Mix)
+3. Voodoo People (Dust Brothers Remix)
+4. GOA (The Heart Of Energy Part II) *
+5. Poison (Environmental Science Dub Mix)
+6. Rat Poison *
+7. Scienide *
+8. Charly (Beltram Says Mix)
+9. Everybody In The Place (Fireground Mix)
+10.Your Love (The Original Excursion)
+11.G-Force (Part I)
+12.Breathe
+13.Firestarter

+* - Previously Unreleased Tracks

+All tracks written by L.Howlet.

+(P)(C) 1997 DIAMOND Sound Records

-"Music for the Jilted Generation" 1994, Industrial "Music for the Voodoo Crew" 1996, Industrial "Everybody in the Place / Selected Mixes" 1997, Industrial "The Rest, The Unreleased !, THE LAST" 1997, Industrial "Always outnumbered, never outgunned" 2004, Industrial "Invaders Must Die" 2009, Electronic
+### "The Rest, The Unreleased !, THE LAST" 1997, Industrial

+1. Breathe (Edit)
+2. No Good (Start The Dance)
+3. Out Of Space
+4. Firestarter (Edit)
+5. Posion
+6. Everybody in The Place (155 And Rising)
+7. Voodoo People
+8. Your Love (Remix)
+9. One Love (Edit)
+10.Fire (Sunshine Version)
+11.Ruff In The Jungle Bizness
+12.Rhythm Of Life (Original Mix)
+13.Molotov Bitch
+14.The Trick
+15.No Good (Start The Dance) (Edit)

+(P)(C) 1997 ELEKTRA Records

+### "Always outnumbered, never outgunned" 2004, Industrial

+### "Invaders Must Die" 2009, Electronic

 ## Отношения с другими группами